gvwilson/sdxpy/en/src/tester/index.md

 [% figure
    slug="tester-func-obj"
    img="tester_func_obj.svg"
-   alt="Bytes can be interpreted as text, images, instructions, and more." caption="Bytes as characters, pixels, or instructions."
+   alt="Bytes as characters, pixels, or instructions" caption="Bytes can be interpreted as text, images, instructions, and more."
 %]

 We can assign the function to another variable: